coreos/fedora-coreos-pipeline/HACKING.md

 oc create secret generic aws-fcos-kola-bot-config --from-file=config=/path/to/kola-secret
 ```

+NOTE: For the prod pipeline these secrets can be found in BitWarden

 ### [OPTIONAL] Creating GCP credentials configs

 If you are in production where we upload images to GCP OR you want to